mzinkgraf/BioStatsWWU/README.md

 BiometricsWWU
 =============

-BiometricsWWU is a R package meant to help support Biometric classes (BIOL340 and ESCI340) at Western Washington University (WWU) and is available on [GitHub](https://github.com/mzinkgraf/BiometricsWWU).
+BiometricsWWU is a R package meant to help support Biometrics classes (BIOL340 and ESCI340) at Western Washington University (WWU) and is available on [GitHub](https://github.com/mzinkgraf/BiometricsWWU).